Retro-Commodore/FlashFloppy-OSD-Adapter/README.md

 # How to use
 Download the gerber (zip) file and upload it to your favorite PCB manufacturer.
 I'm using jlcpcb.com.

+Check out this image and use the link below for reference (Pics/FlashFloppy-OSD-Adapter.png)

 Go to https://github.com/keirf/FF_OSD

 You decide if you want to use sil headers or just solder wires to the holes.